Gain access to the largest financial market, and trade over 50 currency pairs.

 Market execution ensures client orders are executed at the best available price available in the market.

 Trade without interference from dealers, as we work directly with multiple liquidity providers, and capitalize on the rapid market execution as a result.

 Hantec Global offers competitive spreads with no commission on a wide portfolio of asset classes.

 The largest and most liquid financial market, the currency markets have an average daily traded volume of $5 trillion.
 This means you will have access to the tightest spreads, and deepest liquidity.

 Competitive spreads means you pay less to enter a trade – saving you money over time.
 Our pricing is supported by a developed network of liquidity providers, ensuring market depth at all times.

 The use of leverage increases the available margin traders have access to increasing opportunities to maximise their profits.
 Please note, losses are also magnified when trading on leveraged margin.

 The currency market is always open – trade whenever you want, wherever you want.

-Our revenue is dependent on volume traded, giving us the flexibility to negotiate the transaction costs available to clients.
+Our global size and presence affords us economies of scale, giving us the flexibility to negotiate the transaction costs available to clients.